pagadesantosh/all_about_front_end/interview_questions_company_based/18/round5.md

 ### 1. Eventbus communication in react

-- An Event Bus is a design pattern that **allows PubSub-style communication between components** while the components remain loosely coupled.
+- An Event-Bus is a design pattern that **allows PubSub-style communication between components** while the components remain loosely coupled.
 - A **component can send a message to an Event Bus** without knowing where the message is sent to.
 - On the other hand, **a component can listen to a message on an Event Bus** and decide what to do with the message without knowing where the message comes from.
 - With this design, independent components can communicate without knowing each other.